 Just like with User Generated Content, we also tend to trust celebrity endorsements of products, even if we don't know the celebrity or influencer personally.

-As showcased in the infographic, Nike introduced the Pro Hijab where they joined forces with celebrity athletes that would appeal to the ideal customer for that product – namely Ibtihaj Muhammad (fencer), Zeina Nassar (boxer) and Zahra Lari (figure skater):
+As showcased in the infographic, Nike introduced the Pro Hijab where they joined forces with celebrity athletes that would appeal to the ideal customer for that product - namely Ibtihaj Muhammad (fencer), Zeina Nassar (boxer) and Zahra Lari (figure skater).

-Or in an example more close to home for me, my favourite Avenger is an ambassador for Tourism Australia.
+Closer to home for me, my favourite Avenger is an ambassador for Tourism Australia.
 How can the world not trust Thor telling them to travel to Australia and enjoy a nice glass of shiraz in the Barossa Valley, this time in partnership with Jacob Creek Wines:

 7. Cause-related Marketing/Corporate Social Responsibility (CSR)